Bovis, a test for good food: delicous food, happy life

 A high Bovis value: eat healthy, healthy food

-When we make eating healthy a priority, it is also important to consider the Bovis value.
-That’s because the Bovis value also dictates how healthy the food that we consume is.
+When we make eating a priority, it is also important to consider the Bovis value.
+That’s because the Bovis value also dictates how good the food that we consume is.

 - The Bovis value of cooked food is significantly lower than the Bovis value of freshly picked or harvested food.